HadrienG/tutorials/unix/fully_walking.md

 The output from a command normally intended for standard output (that is, your screen) can be easily diverted to a file instead.
 This capability is known as output redirection:

-If the notation `> file` is appended to any command that normally writes its output to standard output, the output of that command will be written to file instead of your terminal
+If the notation `> file` is appended to any command that normally writes its output to standard output, the output of that command will be written to file instead of your terminal.

 I.e, the following who command:

 `who > users.txt`

 No output appears at the terminal.
 This is because the output has been redirected into the specified file.

 `less users.txt`